NoNameWouldSuffice/Console-SplooshKaboom/README.md

 ### 🗺️ Overview

 This project is an unofficial, single-player, console-based version of Battleships inspired by the squid hunt minigame in *The Legend of Zelda: The Wind Waker*.
-The game is currently in a unstable, "bare bones" state and will be expanded over time with new features and improvements.
+The game is currently in an unstable, "bare bones" state and will be expanded over time with new features and improvements.

 ### 🌱 Objective